 Transition – But there is hope because. . .

 B. God called Abraham again in Haran

 1. Genesis 12:1, “Now the Lord had said to Abram.”

 2. God did not give up on Abraham.

-3. What God started in Abraham; He was going to finish.
+3. What God started in Abraham; God would finish in Abraham.

 Philippians 1:6, For I am confident of this very thing, that He who began a good work in you will perfect it until the day of Christ Jesus.

-Transition – But as Abraham discovered in Haran, God’s promises are not realized until you walk by faith and obey God’s command.
+Transition – But as Abraham discovered in Haran, God’s promises are not realized until we walk by faith and obey God’s command.

 III.
-You Will Not Know Unless You Go
+You Will Never Know Until You Go

 A. God blesses an undivided heart